rust-lang/rfcs/text/0000-cargo-project-based-examples.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

+## By adding another subcommand

 There could be another way to implement project-based examples by introducing `cargo example` subcommand.
 However by doing this we must change our way to run examples now by `cargo run --example <NAME>` which is already widely accepted by rust community.

+## Not implementing this feature

 It may also be suggested that we could somehow *not* implement this project-based cargo examples, but suggest the developers to build an example by adding all of them as the workspace members, and use the `cargo run -p <NAME>` command to run, test or bench it as it indicates the path of the root project, like what we already have in projects like [diesel] and [quicli].
 By this way we share the `target` folder with the root project to improve compile speed as well as type less `cd` commands, but we have to add all our examples one by one as subpackages into the workspace.

+It could also be possible if we auto-import every project-based subdirectories in `/examples` into the workspace.
+By this way we don't have to manually import every example folder path into `[workspace]`, but there could be further detailed designs to do on customization and simplization.

 [diesel]: https://github.com/diesel-rs/diesel/blob/b8d8620b1e6e9f0c0830d16e8762e215930b8a5c/Cargo.toml#L1-L26
 [quicli]: https://github.com/killercup/quicli/blob/879dd74a2a0e3c47b2e76f41694920042317a0c9/Cargo.toml#L38-L44

+## Another way to write `.gitignore`

 On `.gitignore`, it could be a good idea to rewrite the `.gitignore` file in the root changing the `Cargo.lock` to `/Cargo.lock` to avoid it search for every cargo locks nestedly thus a `!Cargo.lock` is not needed in the example project path.
 However it would totally change the way how we write `.gitignore` for Rust, thus this alternative is remained for the Rust authors to judge.

 # Prior art
 [prior-art]: #prior-art